isomerpages/moe-navalbasesec/_prospective-students/DSA @ NBSS/Why NBSS?.md

 <p>·&nbsp;Master classes and vocal workshops</p>
 <p>·&nbsp;Training to become student conductor</p>
 <p>·&nbsp;Preparation for Grade 2-3 (Theory) and Grade 5 (Voice) accreditation
-from the Associated Board of the Royal Schools of Music (ABRSM)</p>
+from the Associated Board of the Royal Schools of Music (ABRSM)
-<p>Upon graduation, outstanding vocalists will be given opportunities to
+<br>Upon graduation, outstanding vocalists will be given opportunities to
 be a part of the Singapore Symphony Youth Choir.</p>
 </td>
 </tr>